Cherreads

 She stared up at Ravon.
 Then, a tiny, chubby hand reached up, her fingers grazing his pale cheek.
 A quiet, bubbling laugh escaped her lips.

-Beneath Ravon's ribs, a heavy, golden warmth gave a massive, radiant throb.
-It wasn't a battle rhythm; it was a pure, overwhelming surge of protective love.
-Looking down at this fragile, perfect life, the dark, empty void of his forgotten past didn't matter anymore.
+Beneath Ravon's ribs, his heart gave a radiant throb.
+It wasn't a battle rhythm; it was a pure surge of protective love.
+Looking down at this fragile life, the empty void of his forgotten past didn't matter anymore.

 "Alright, that's enough excitement for one evening," Eve announced, clapping her hands briskly.
 "Mira and Lila need to rest."

 Eve ushered the men out into the hallway, then stopped squarely in front of Ravon.
-Sinking to her knees, the stern woman gave him a serious, searching look.
-"You're a big brother now, Ravon.
-That means it's your job to protect your sweet little sister from this harsh world.
-Do you understand?"
+Sinking to her knees, the stern woman gave him a serious look.

 "I will," Ravon promised, his voice hard with absolute conviction.